 The 00 Gundam can do this as well.
 Like the Exia, it can duel wield beam swords but also can duel wield a pair of similar sized solid swords that also act as a pair of laser rifles.

 The absolute nadir of this trope is the Seravee variant that appears in the manga.
 It has three Seraphim units attached to its back, all of which are capable of fighting independently.
 When attached to Seravee, they can each pull out two arms, meaning that Seravee can wield a total of 10 beam sabers at once.

-AGE's Asemu Asuno dual wields beam sabers as his favored combat style, against his father Flit's rifle in one hand and saber in the other, and his son Kio's using a two handed rifle.
-After he upgrades to the Double Bullet he gets beam sabers installed in the shoulders allowing him to quadrople wield.
+Mobile Suit Gundam AGE: AGE's Asemu Asuno dual wields beam sabers as his favored combat style, against his father Flit's rifle in one hand and saber in the other, and his son Kio's using a two handed rifle.
+After he upgrades to the Double Bullet he gets beam sabers installed in the shoulders allowing him to quadruple wield.
 After the time skip as Captain Ash, his new Dark Hound dual wields a spear and saber.